 Employment law in the Netherlands is complex and today’s People & Culture function rapidly evolve and has the potential to enable business transformation.
 It is therefore more important than ever to have an experienced advisor on your side.

-For over 12 years, we support (inter)national companies and Works Councils by providing HR Solutions and Learning Courses.
+For over 12 years, Human in Progress supports (inter)national companies and Works Councils by providing HR Services and courses.
 We enrich the lives of people by embedding a culture of leading by learning delivering practical and value based training.
-Furthermore, we combine the global HR approach with local Dutch market knowledge by offering practical solutions for growing businesses.

-The publication of the Dutch Works Councils Act in English for download below is made by the advisory body SER (Social and Economic Council).
+The download of the Act in English is made by the advisory body SER (Social and Economic Council).
 The SER advises the Dutch government and parliament on social economic policies.

 - Human in Progress Academy: Works Council Courses

 - Works Councils Act – English translation 2019

 - Follow 10 Steps in the Pension Netherlands Plan Reform. - March 3 2023

 - What Are ASMART Objectives and How to Set These Objectives. - December 20 2022

 - 20 Tips How to Work Effectively.
 Working Smarter Tools. - December 20 2022